 - 2.5 Tbsp 20 g powdered peanut butter barely stirred in to the top for maximum chunkiness (do not blend it in!
 SO much better this way.)

-- 8 Tbsp 20 g almond milk Reddi Whip Coconut or fat free reddi whip also good
+- 8 Tbsp 20 g almond milk Reddi Whip Coconut is my second fave, use what you love!

 - 1 Handful of corn chex, crushed (10 g) or I LOVE 10 g of toasted almonds when I've got room for more fat.